rainlanguage/specs/meta/st0x-spec.md

 struct SignedContextV1 {
-    address signer;           // Account that signed the context uint256[] context;        // The signed data array bytes signature;          // EIP-191 compliant signature }
+    address signer;           // Account that signed the context uint256[] context;        // The signed data array bytes signature;          // EIP-1271 compliant signature }
 ```

 The `context` array contains:
 ```
 [
-    uint256 ioRatio,        // Price ratio for the trading pair uint256 pairHash,       // keccak256 hash of the pair name (e.g. "TSLAUSD") uint256 validFrom,      // Timestamp in seconds when quote becomes valid uint256 expiry          // Timestamp in seconds when quote expires ]
+    uint256 ioRatio,        // Price ratio for the trading pair in 18 fixed point decimal uint256 pairHash,       // keccak256 hash of the pair name (e.g. "TSLAUSD") uint256 expiry          // Timestamp in seconds when quote expires ]
 ```

-The signature MUST be over the packed encoded bytes of the context array (concatenated without length prefix), hashed, and handled per EIP-191.
+The signature MUST be over the ABI packed encoded bytes of the context array (concatenated without length prefix), hashed, and handled per EIP-191.

 ## Server Requirements